DeepCybo-PhysAI/ActionPiece/README.md

 The project page contains the full comparisons.
 LIBERO-Plus is evaluated without its demonstrations in policy training.
 SimplerEnv scores average five independent 24-episode repeats per task.
 VLA-Arena averages the 11 suites equally at each level.

-## Key insight

-PRC measures neighborhood-order preservation through encoding and decoding.
-The project figure compares fidelity and PRC with policy success using within-group ranks across 55 tokenizer–benchmark evaluations, and presents a matched LIBERO-Plus comparison.